 Love running but hate the cold?
 You aren’t alone.
-Many marathoners and other long distance runners can’t stand training during the winter months.
+Many marathoners and other long-distance runners can’t stand training during the winter months.
 In addition to wearing extra layers in an attempt to fight off chills, running on ice and snow isn’t exactly ideal.
 Plus, your chance of getting injured escalates in these conditions.
-Your only option if you want to continue to train is to run on a treadmill, which can be a complete drag for someone who’s used to running outside.
+Your only option if you want to continue to train is to run on a treadmill, in which case you may need some treadmill boredom busters to make up for the lackluster scenery.

 Luckily, there are a number of ways to make running on a treadmill less boring and something you may even look forward to.

 Trick your brain and legs into thinking you’re outdoors by adding a few hills to your treadmill routine.
 Increase the incline little by little throughout your run or opt for a pre-programmed workout that adds incline intervals for you.
 This way, you won’t have to worry about pressing buttons during your run.
 Plus, the integration of hills will present you with challenges to overcome throughout your run, giving you the motivation to keep going.

 Another effective way to switch up your run and avoid boredom is to try the around the world routine.
 This method will help to increase both coordination and speed and keep you on your toes during your run.
 Begin with a five-minute warmup.
 Then, side shuffle for two minutes, switching sides halfway through.
 Next power skip for one minute, perform lunges for another minute and then jog for another minute.
 Repeat as many times as you’d like, increasing the incline each time.